drhsqlite/pikchr/doc/ovalobj.md

 An oval is a box in which the narrow ends are formed by semicircles.
-If the height is less than the width (the default) then the semicircles are on the ends.
+If the height is less than the width (the default) then the semicircles are on the left and right.
 If the width is less than the height, then the semicircles are on the top and bottom:

 ~~~~ pikchr indent